emergentcomplex/CHORUS/docs/ideas/idea_08_office_of_the_devils_advocate.md

   - After a `director_worker` completes its initial synthesis, it produces a `draft_directorate_summary`.
   - It will then spawn a "Devil's Advocate" task.
   - The Devil's Advocate persona will perform its critique.
 This is a difficult, high-reasoning task that requires the best possible logical deconstruction.
 Therefore, this call will exclusively use the **`apex`** model tier (`llm_client.generate_text(..., model_type='apex')`).
+The prompt will be: "You are an expert in logical fallacies and cognitive biases.
+Review the four analyst briefs and the director's attempt to synthesize them.
+Identify the single biggest logical flaw, unstated assumption, or point of groupthink in the director's draft summary."

 - **B. The Director's Revision:**